For years, I struggled with the chaos of a disorganized craft room, constantly feeling overwhelmed by the clutter. Then, we moved.

 Over at the Happy Housie, Krista shared her beautifully organized craft room.
 It’s gorgeous, and she has tutorials on how she built or renovated most of the pieces in this room.

-- On the left, Krista has a work bench constructed from 3 x 3 shelving units.
+- On the left, Krista has a workbench constructed from 3 x 3 shelving units.
 It’s a cheap and easy way to make a counter-height crafting space, that has plenty of storage down below.

 - The storage continues above that work table with a 2 x 3 cubby nestled on top.
-It’s where she keeps her most often used tools and supplies, so they are within handy reach of her work space, but don’t clutter it up.
+It’s where she keeps her most often used tools and supplies, so they are within handy reach of her workspace but don’t clutter it up.

 - I love the theme of pale blue running through this space.
 The restored dresser on the right even matches, though it’s hard to see here.
-It brings the room together, but helps keep it feeling bright and friendly.
+It brings the room together but helps keep it feeling bright and friendly.

 What sets it apart

 She used these inexpensive clear shoeboxes for storing supplies, which fit nicely on a shelf without threatening to pinch your fingers.
-But she completely transforms them from cheap plastic tubs to functional and cute bins by adding white cardstock fronts and little chalkboard labels to each one.
+But she completely transforms them from cheap plastic bins to functional and cute by adding white cardstock fronts and little chalkboard labels to each one.
 Now they look cute and custom, and you know just where to find everything.

 There are a bunch of giant bell jars used to store ribbons and twine throughout this room.
 I worry that they’re a little difficult to pull down and access.
 But because they are clear glass, you can see the wonderful colorful contents inside, so you always know exactly which jar you need.

 8. Room constraints can work to your advantage

 Haley from Welcome to the Mouse House presented the first stage of her amazing sewing studio makeover she did on her basement craft space.